Hamster & Dwarf Hamster Sand & Sand Bath – Healthy Coat and Hygiene for your Hamster

 In stock

-NB!
+Attention!
 Never use shell sand in the sandbox.
 This sand is too sharp for the hamster's skin.

-Do Hamsters & Dwarf Hamsters need a sand bath?
+Do Hamsters & Dwarf Hamsters Need a Sand Bath?

 Why use Chinchilla sand?